10 fast food chains that should open in Toronto

 Uno Chicago Pizzeria & Grill

-More pie (or casserole) than flatbread, Chicago style deep dish hasn't really taken root in Toronto (save for the short-lived Parlour).
+More pie (or casserole) than flatbread, Chicago style deep dish hasn't really taken root in Toronto.
 This North Eastern U.S. chain, established in 1943 is arugably the originator, and over 140 stateside locations prove there just might be a more mainstream audience for the thick-crusted, saucy, cheesy stuff than just in the windy city.

 Founded in an Atlanta suburb in 1955, this chain of 24-hour diners is built on a tradition of offering the friendliest service in town.
 Their jam is all-day breakfast, with fluffy plain and pecan waffles being the house specialty.

-Far exceeding any expectations of what a truck stop should be, this Italian turned multi-national chain of quick service eateries is what you'll find populating highways in Europe in the same way Ontario is dotted with Tim Hortons/Wendy's outlets.
-Here fast food takes a fresh approach, with most rest stops offering cafes that serve espressos, fresh pastries and sandwiches, as well as quick service caffeteria style dining options that serve hot foods like fresh pasta, grilled meats, salads and desserts, and a grocery portion supplying salumi, breads and cheese for eating on the go.
+This Italian turned multi-national chain of quick service eateries is what you'll find populating highways in Europe in the same way Ontario is dotted with Tim Hortons/Wendy's outlets.
+Here fast food takes a fresh approach, with most rest stops offering cafes that serve espresso, pastries, sandwiches and quick service cafeteria style dining options.

-American burger chains have been infiltrating Toronto's already robust burger scene for some time now; we've already got Five Guys, and Wahlburgers and Carl Jr. are on the way.
-If I had my way, though, we'd be getting Shake Shack instead of Carl's Jr. The chain, founded in New York, has already gone multi-national with its menu of old school burgers, split flat top-grilled hotdogs and frozen custard shakes.
-Oh, and the burger chain sells booze - it's even got its own signature brew and wines.
+American burger chains have been infiltrating Toronto's already robust burger scene for some time now.
+If I had my way, though, we'd be getting Shake Shack.
+The chain, founded in New York, has already gone multi-national with its menu of old school burgers, split flat top-grilled hotdogs and frozen custard shakes.
+Oh, and the burger chain sells booze too.

 Did I miss your favourite?
 Tell us what food chains should open up in Toronto in the comments.